Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 "sell" has the same meaning as in the Pharmacy Operations and Drug Scheduling Act;

-"substance" means a drug that is not specified in Schedule I, IA, II or IV of the Drug Schedules Regulation.
+"substance" means a drug that is not specified in Schedule I, IA or II of the Drug Schedules Regulation.

 2 The following titles are reserved for exclusive use by registrants: